Cryptkeeper/liblorproto/README.md

 ### Memory Allocations

-liblightorama does not allocate any memory internally, and requires a `void write(unsigned char b)` function be passed to functions for writing to memory.
-To help size your buffers, consider that while not absolute rule and potentially volatile, even the largest write call will not write more than 32 bytes.
+liblightorama does not allocate any memory internally, and requires a `LorBuffer *` struct be passed to functions for writing to memory (with basic write bounds checking via an `assert` call).
+To help size your buffers, consider that while not absolute rule and potentially volatile, even the largest single lighting control packet will not write more than 32 bytes.

 ### Error Values

 Due to the simplicity of most encoding routines encoding functions do not return a value.
-A select few encoding issues (e.g. overflow/underflow issues) may be raised via `lorAssert` (by default a macro to `assert`) which I recommend enabling in development builds.
-In most cases, there is no ability for the library to discern invalid values given the nature of the protocol and its loosely undocumented bounds.
+A select few encoding issues (e.g. overflow/underflow issues) may be raised via `assert` which I recommend enabling in development builds.
+In most cases, there is no strong ability for the library to identify invalid values given the protocol's unknown limitations besides my adhoc testing.

 ### Brightness Curves